DamoM73/turtle_vid_tute/lesson_4.md

 ---

 There is no more repetition in the main code, but there is still three code blocks remaining.
 Notice how the rest of the code is easier to read?
-Therefore, we are going to transform the `# draw triangle`, `# draw rectangle` and `# draw circle` code blocks into functions.
+Therefore, we will transform the `# draw triangle`, `# draw rectangle` and `# draw circle` code blocks into functions.

 This will provide two benefits: